rishitsaiya/CS211-DSA-Lab/README.md

 10. Assignment 10\
   This assignment is to implement Extended Euclidean algorithm.

-### All the details regarding each assignment is given in respective directory.
+### All the details regarding each assignment is given in its respective directory.

 ## PR's are open for refinement and betterment in codes.